joelsjoyt/Taona-Tipbot/README.md

 1) Edit and rename `ecosystem.config.js.example` to `ecosystem.config.js` in the root folder to match the correct directories for log files and bot root folder.

-2) Edit and rename `default.json.example` to `default.json` in `/config`.
-You will use the same info in the next step.

-    ```
-    "rvn": {
-      "paytxfee": .01
-      "config":
-        "port": 3335,
-        "user": "username",
-        "pass": "Do-Not-Use-This-Password-Youll-Be-Hacked-For-all-Teh-Moneys!"
-      }
-    },
-    ```

-    (you can add more coins by following this format and using the `exampleTipper.js` file in `/bot/modules`)
+2) Edit `default.json` in `/config`. and set username and password as for connecting to Taona wallet core

 3) set up the wallets config file